forms-angular/fng-jq-upload/readme.md

 # fng-jq-upload

 jQuery file upload plugin for forms-angular, storing data in Mongo.
-A wrapper for fng-jqfile-upload (which is a tiny adaptation of Dominic Bottger's fork of BlueImp jquery-file-upload).
+A wrapper for BlueImp jquery-file-upload).

 ## Usage